 Toddlers and Young Children's Teeth

 Ideally little ones should visit the dentist by aged one – then visit every six months or as advised by your dentist.
-If your child hasn’t been yet then make an appointment as soon as you can.
-You can find an NHS Dentist *here*.
+If your child hasn't visited the dentist yet, then make an appointment as soon as you can.
+If you do not have an NHS dentist you can find out how to register *here*.

 Your child should be brushing their teeth twice a day.
 Try using star charts to remind and encourage them.
 You will need to supervise and give your child a hand to brush until they are around seven.
 Help your child to;

-• Use the ‘spit don’t rinse’ rule; to keep the fluoride on the teeth as long as possible.
+- Use the ‘spit don’t rinse’ rule.
+This keeps the fluoride on the teeth as long as possible.

 Make sure your child sees their carers taking care of their teeth too.
 Being a good role model makes a big difference.

-It is important that your little one is helped to make tooth friendly choices;
+It is important that children are helped to make tooth friendly choices;

-• As a family try and eat ‘lower sugar’ foods.
-There is information on healthy eating *here*.
+- As a family try and eat ‘lower sugar’ foods. *Click Here* for information on healthy eating.

 *Click Here* to find out more about visiting the dentist.